napina/jai_cgltf/README.md

-# jai_cgltf
+# :diamond_shape_with_a_dot_inside: jai_cgltf
 **Jai bindings for cgltf library version 1.20**

-# How to use
+## How to use
-Just build build.jai with Jai compiler each time you update this library sources.
+Just compile build.jai with Jai compiler each time you update this library sources.
 Use normal import to use this module in your code.
-For more detailed information about *cglft* API see *cgltf/cglft.h* file.
+For more detailed information about cglft API see **cgltf/cglft.h** file.

-# Known limits
+## Known limitations
-Build only handles Windows currently.
+Builds only in Windows currently.
 No write API yet.